intermittent fasting: what it is & if it's for you

 Most of all, though, I’d simply suggest that women interested in fasting be cautious, be self-aware, and only do so if it comes naturally.
 It shouldn’t be a struggle (for anyone, really).

-a more important topic to address is the psychological impacts of intermittent fasting. because, no matter what you call it, fasting is not eating. and if you have a history of disordered eating or calorie restriction, this can be an unintentional way to spiral back into old habits.
+Because no matter what you call it, fasting is not eating.
+And if you have a history of disordered eating or calorie restriction, this can be an unintentional way to spiral back into old habits.

 think it's for you?

 So, cool — you think you want to try?
 Here are a couple of questions you should ask yourself: